 - Who should be accountable for pricing errors and mistakes?

-We’ll then close by discussing some mind blogging questions raised from the Cathay Pacific pricing error.
+We’ll close by discussing several mind blogging questions raised by the Cathay Pacific pricing error.
 Such as:

 - Are we crossing some threshold beyond which using AI-powered pricing now requires a leap of faith?